jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part2-DesignVariations.md

 * [Code examples]()
 * [Template project]()

+***

 ### Clean up your data (if necessary)
 Data is rarely in the exact format we need and often contains gaps or othe problems.
-We'll look at ways of manipulating and working with your data throughout the semester, but for now just clean up your data so that it can be loaded into `chart.js`.
+We'll look at ways of manipulating and working with your data throughout the semester, but for now just clean it up so that it can be loaded into `chart.js`.
 You can use Excel or Google Sheets for this.

 Some things to consider:
 * Adding headers in the first row to label the data
 * Removing columns that don't apply to your visualization
 * Cutting entries that you don't want to include (ex: date ranges that aren't important to the story you want to tell) or that are missing key data

 **But most important: save a copy!** You always want to preserve your original data.
-If you want to make changes, I like to duplicate my file first, that way I don't accidentally overwrite something important (ask me how I know).
+If I'm going to make changes, I like to duplicate my file first, that way I don't accidentally overwrite something important (ask me how I know).

 If you're working in Excel/Google Sheets, export your data as a `csv` file so you can load it into your code.

+***

 ### Create three variations on your visualization
 With your data ready, upload it to the `assets` folder in the [code template]().
 You should then be able to plug the data into `chart.js`.